Harold Denton: At Three Mile Island

 In 1979, President Carter sent Denton to the Three Mile Island nuclear power plant in Harrisburg, as his personal representative.
 The arrival of Denton seemed to immediately calm the frayed nerves of public officials and stem the anger of a frustrated press corps.
 As reporter Steve Liddick of WCMB radio explained to writer Mark Stephens, "Harold Denton was trusted because he looked like a regular, down-to-earth kind of guy.
 And people wanted someone to believe."

 It was Denton's task to inform Pennsylvania Governor Dick Thornburgh and the President about the discovery of a possibly explosive hydrogen bubble above the cooling water, at the top of the reactor pressure vessel.
 The debate over whether the bubble would mix with oxygen and set off an explosion, fueled speculation of a meltdown.

-At the time of Carter's arrival Sunday morning on 1 April, whether the bubble would explode was still under debate.
+At the time of Carter's arrival on Sunday morning, on 1 April, whether the bubble would explode was still under debate.
 Denton informed the President of the risk just as he was preparing to enter the plant. "...I briefed the President on this bubble and the possibility of an explosive mixture and tried to give him the two sides that were out there, but we still didn't have [a] single view on that," Denton recalled.

-Denton has won multiple awards for his contribution at Three Mile Island, including the James N. Landis Medal.
+Denton has won multiple awards for his contribution to Three Mile Island, including the James N. Landis Medal.
 In an interview with Dick Thornburgh concerning TMI, Thornburg said, "[Denton] proved to be a genuine hero with respect to this event.
 He was a much needed source of information for those of us who had the ultimate responsibility for the safety of the people in the area and the quality of the environment."